11 Warning Signs Of Magnesium Deficiency. Learn to Revive

 Health Conditions

-Certain medical conditions can affect magnesium absorption or increase its excretion from the body.
-These include chronic diarrhea, inflammatory bowel disease (IBD), diabetes, and kidney disease.
+Magnesium can cause diarrhea and certain other medical conditions can also affect magnesium absorption or increase its excretion from the body.
+These include inflammatory bowel disease (IBD), diabetes, and kidney disease.

 Age